hagan/bananapeel/README.md

 ## Contributing

-1. Review [AGENTS.md](AGENTS.md) for coding standards and guidelines
+See [CONTRIBUTING.md](CONTRIBUTING.md) for full guidelines.

-2. Test changes in a VM or container first
+1. Test changes in a VM or container first
-3. Run `make test` before submitting
+2. Run `make test` before submitting
-4. Use conventional commits (`feat:`, `fix:`, `docs:`)
+3. Use conventional commits (`feat:`, `fix:`, `docs:`)
-5. Include test results and security impact in PRs
+4. Include test results and security impact in PRs

 ## Troubleshooting